lnbits/appimage_phoenixd_install/README.md

 }
 ```
 `ctrl + s` to save, then `ctrl + x` to exit.
-Run caddy (it will use your Caddyfile.
+Run caddy (it will use your Caddyfile).
 ```
 sudo caddy start
 ```

 Go to your url 🚀

 ### Useful screen commands:
 Create a screen: `screen -S <screen name>`